How to Fix an ATV That Dies When You Give It Gas

 The most likely reason why it only runs on choke is that the carburetor needs to be cleaned.

-Most Likely Issue For An 4-Wheeler Stalling When Giving It Gas
+Most Likely Issue For An ATV Stalling

 Fuel system cleaner and fresh gas can help, but most often cleaning the carburetor is the only solution.